Unix Shell - The select Loop

 Here var is the name of a variable and word1 to wordN are sequences of characters separated by spaces (words).
 Each time the for loop executes, the value of the variable var is set to the next word in the list of words, word1 to wordN.

-For every selection a set of commands would be executed with-in the loop.
+For every selection, a set of commands will be executed within the loop.
 This loop was introduced in ksh and has been adapted into bash.
 It is not available in sh.

 Here is a simple example to let the user select a drink of choice −

 #!/bin/ksh select DRINK in tea cofee water juice appe all none do case $DRINK in tea|cofee|water|all) echo "Go to canteen" ;; juice|appe) echo "Available at home" ;; none) break ;; *) echo "ERROR: Invalid selection" ;; esac done

 The menu presented by the select loop looks like the following −